 The Academy

-The Mainland Eagles Academy aims to support young people in utilising basketball as a vehicle for academic, leadership and life experiences.
-As a result, basketball facilitates the growth of well rounded, educated, service focused individuals who contribute to society in a positive manner.
+"Most importantly the Academy aims to help support young people in utilising basketball to open up academic, leadership and life experiences.
+As a result, basketball can be utilised to develop well rounded, educated, service focused individuals who can contribute to society in a positive manner"

 About the Haasts Eagle: